samarqureshii/biosSettings/README.md

 ## Notes for the demo
 - Oscilloscope must be grounded to internal DE1 ground, not the voltage reg or power supply ground
 - Configure blink LED to ensure voltage reg is on
-- Explain why the level shifter didn't work, and why we are operating at a lower fan speed
 ## TODO
 - VGA driver (Annie)
     - ~~Assume given input of fan speed and temperature, continually update as they increase/decrease on the VGA~~